ex16x41/bugbounty/js-mad-recon.md

 sensitive file paths, database information, API keys, authentication tokens, configuration details, debug information, function names

+The types of JavaScript files that may include hidden endpoints can vary, but commonly they include files related to AJAX requests, API integrations, user authentication, and data storage or retrieval.
+These files may be named in a way that suggests their purpose, such as "api.js", "ajax.js", "auth.js", or "data.js", but not necessarry

 # Tools

 gau - https://github.com/lc/gau